Haven't we been here before?

 </html>

-You'll see that it's left blank in areas, spsace for content to be filled in.
+You'll see that it's left blank in areas, space for content to be filled in.
 I utilise HTML5's semantic tags and have separate stylesheets/scripts for dark mode and such.

 Each page uses the Rubik font and has meta tags for mobile viewports.